 From inception to date, the Company has incurred losses from operations and has had negative cash flows from operating activities.
-As at August 31, 2020, the Company had working capital of \$3,104,258.
-Given the Company's plans for significant exploration expenditures focused on the Jasperoide, Peru project during 2021, existing funds on hand are not sufficient to support ongoing corporate costs, planned exploration costs or costs of acquiring new exploration properties over the coming year.
+As at August 31, 2021, the Company had working capital of \$5,128,807.
+Given the Company's plans for significant exploration expenditures focused on the Jasperoide, Peru project during fiscal 2022, existing funds on hand at year end are not sufficient to support planned exploration costs, costs of acquiring new exploration properties or ongoing corporate costs over the coming year.
 These conditions raise material uncertainties that may cast significant doubt about the Company's ability to continue as a going concern, and accordingly, the appropriateness of the use of the accounting principles applicable to a going concern.
-During the fiscal year ended August 31, 2020, the Company completed three private placement financing raising total gross proceeds of \$5,165,001 (see note 10).
-On February 26, 2020, the Company concluded the acquisition of Latin America Resource Group Limited by way of a share exchange (see note 8).
-The Company will require additional funding to be able to acquire, advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
+During November 2021, the Company closed a bought deal private placement financing raising gross proceeds of \$19,300,614 (see note 18).
+The Company will require additional funding to be able to advance and retain mineral exploration property interests and to meet ongoing requirements for general operations.
 The ability of the Company to continue as a going concern is dependent on its ability to raise required financing whether through equity or debt financing; through joint ventures; the generation of profits from operations; or, the sale of property assets in the future.